UDCP Student Teaching

 - Submit a COMPLETE application packets to the Teacher Preparation Advising Center by the deadline.
 INCOMPLETE APPLICATIONS WILL NOT BE ACCEPTED!
 LATE APPLICATIONS WILL NOT BE ACCEPTED.

-Step 1: Complete Necessary Forms and Gather Required Documents
+Step 1: Complete and Gather the following documents:

-- Official Proof of Basic Skills Requirement (CBEST scores, ACT score, etc.)
+- Proof of meeting the Basic Skills Requirement (CBEST scores, SAT scores, ACT scores, coursework verification, etc.)

 - Valid TB Test

-- Proof of Registration for the RICA exam.
-Candidates must provide a receipt from the Pearson website that they have registered to take the RICA exam.
-Test date must be prior to the first day of the Fall 2020 semester.
+- Proof of Registration for the RICA exam or passing RICA scores.
+Candidates must provide a receipt from the Pearson website that they have registered to take the RICA exam and have selected a test date.